Atayal people: Genetics

-Taiwan has been home to a number of Austronesian indigenous groups since before 4,000 BC.
+Taiwan has been home to a number of Austronesian Indigenous groups since before 4,000 BC.
 However, genetic analysis suggests that the different peoples may have different ancestral source populations originating in mainland Asia, and developed in isolation from each other.
 The Atayal people are believed to have migrated to Taiwan from Southern China or Southeast Asia.
 Genetic studies have also found similarities between the Atayal and other people in the Philippines and Thailand, and to a lesser extent with south China and Vietnam.
-The Atayal are genetically distinct from the Amis people, who are the largest indigenous group in Taiwan, as well as from the Han people, suggesting little mingling between these people.
+The Atayal are genetically distinct from the Amis people, who are the largest Indigenous group in Taiwan, as well as from the Han people, suggesting little mingling between these people.
 Studies on Mitochondrial DNA (mtDNA) polymorphisms suggest ancient migrations of two lineages of the various peoples into Taiwan approximately 11,000–26,000 years ago.

 Recent DNA studies show that the Lapita people and modern Polynesians have a common ancestry with the Atayal and the Kankanaey people of the northern Philippines.

 The Atayal are visibly different from the Han Chinese of Taiwan.

 Folklore

 According to stories told by their elders, the first Atayal ancestors appeared when a stone, Pinspkan, cracked apart.
 There were three people, but one decided to go back into the stone.
-One man and one woman who lived together for a very long time and loved each other very much.
-But the boy was shy and wouldn't dare approach her.
-Whereupon, the girl came up with an idea.
-She left her home and found some coal with which to blacken her face so she could pose as a different girl.
+One man and one woman who lived together for a very long time loved each other very much.
+But the man was shy and wouldn't dare approach her.
+Whereupon, the woman came up with an idea.
+She left her home and found some coal with which to blacken her face so she could pose as a different woman.

-After several days, she crept back into their home and the boy mistook her for another girl and they lived happily together.
+After several days, she crept back into their home and the man mistook her for another woman and they lived happily together.
 Not long after, the couple bore children, fulfilling their mission of procreating the next generation.
-The Atayal custom of face tattooing may have come from the girl blackening her face in the story.
+The Atayal custom of face tattooing may have come from the woman blackening her face in the story.